 Enables the CoordPoint agent to validate the node registrations in the coordination points and confirms that the coordination points are accessible.
 In addition, enables the agent to monitor disks in the Coordinator Disk Group.
-Specifically, if a disk is deleted from the disk group or the VxVM private region of a disk is corrupted.
+Specifically, if a disk is deleted from or added to the disk group or the VxVM private region of a disk is corrupted.

 CoordPoint resources are persistent, which means that they cannot be brought online or taken offline.
 They can only monitor the coordination point registrations.
-For this reason, the service group that contains the CoordPoint resource appears to be offline after a command such as hastatus -sum.